cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 Next to verifying the identity of the chain (or rather light client), another thing to consider is whether the light client is expired.

-In the event that Tendermint consensus fails (if >1/3 of validators produce a conflicting block, this is called a _double signing_), _and_ proof of this consensus failure is submitted on-chain, the IBC client becomes frozen with a `frozen_height` that is nonzero.
+Light clients can expire or _frozen_ if they do not get updated within the `TrustingPeriod` or when evidence of misbehaviour has been submitted.
+For example, in the event that Tendermint consensus fails (if >1/3 of validators produce a conflicting block, this is called a _double signing_), _and_ proof of this consensus failure is submitted on-chain, the IBC client becomes frozen with a `frozen_height` that is nonzero.
 In the previous example, the output of `gaiad query ibc channel client-state` confirms the client status and you know the IBC client is not expired.

 <HighlightBox type="docs">